kingdon-ci/notes/notes/Done/GitOpsCon - Talk Outline.md

 We can make the image tag range more specific: `0.1.x` - less YOLO

+Sidebar: note about SemVer - did you know that 0 in the MAJOR slot means Pre-Release?
+Any MINOR version bump can have breaking changes in it, until `v>=1.x`!

 There isn't any way to make this better.
 We aren't really staffing crossplane-contrib, so we're not in a position to set up a webhook.
+We don't own the repo.
 Open source can't really take advantage of what I'm about to tell you.
 It's only for enterprises and individuals.

 ## `Receiver` API is for Webhooks

+What is a Webhook?